 Thusoo: I first got involved in 2007.
 It was considered very novel and technology in search of use cases at that time.
 Now it is getting more and more mainstream, though there is still a long way to go.

 Q: What challenges do companies face when they are adopting Hadoop, particularly from a cloud service provider?

 The Cloud offers a paradigm shift from an in-house data center, and this can be a surprise for some.
-For example, veterans may continue to define their architecture in terms of fixed number of nodes, instead of thinking about an elastic architecture and it’s implications from the get go.
+For example, veterans may continue to define their architecture in terms of a fixed number of nodes, instead of thinking about an elastic architecture and its implications from the get-go.

 Q: What has been the biggest challenge for Qubole from either a client or technology perspective?